sanskrit-coders/sanskrit-coders.github.io/content/content/misc/pdf-text-extraction.md

 title = "PDF text extraction"
 +++

+## pdf2htmlEX
+Must build from source: [TW](https://pdf2htmlex.github.io/pdf2htmlEX/)

+Extracts text and fonts to html; with font names preserved.
+That then can be more reliably processed.

 ## Foxit reader
 - Linux version (as of 2021) was 2.4.4 (2017), whereas it was 11.0.1.49938.
 It appears that Linux development is unmaintained (as per quote [here](https://aur.archlinux.org/packages/foxitreader/)).
 So, it lacks certain features.